how to start a flood

 step 2. discernment

-Learn to discern between what YOU want vs. what other have potentially conditioned you to want.
-This is tricky.
-I find it so hard to constantly meet myself here—checking my internal compasses—but it’s necessary if we want to change and grow towards the sunlight 🌱
+learn to discern between what YOU want vs. what other have conditioned you to want. i fiind it so hard to constantly meet myself here—checking my internal compasses—but this is how 2 grow towards the sunlight 🌱

 I want to continue not knowing